NateNjuguna/andela_D3/README.md

-# andela_D3
+#   Day 3 of Andela Bootcamp XIV
-Andela Day 3 Bootcamp Git Activity
+Clone the repo using the link above